-Grain trade is mostly lower at midday with old crop soybeans as the bright
+Grain trade is mixed at midday with pressure in wheat, but firmer row crop

 By David Fiala